 HELMEPA and HORC are charting the environmental map of offshore sailing races, based on AEGEAN 600 Yacht Race.

 HELMEPA is known for its huge contribution to protecting the marine environment, while for years, HELMEPA has been cooperating with HORC and together they have completed a series of environmental actions.
-In 2020 and 2021, HELMEPA is taking one step even further by supporting the new offshore race, AEGEAN 600, which has been created by HORC, as it firmly believes that this new idea will promote Greece throughout the world and through it will serve its statutory purpose which is based on pollution prevention, Safety at Sea and environmental awareness.
+In the last two years, HELMEPA is taking one step even further by supporting the new offshore race, AEGEAN 600, which has been created by HORC, as it firmly believes that this new idea will promote Greece throughout the world and through it will serve its statutory purpose which is based on pollution prevention, Safety at Sea and environmental awareness.

 Thus, HELMEPA and HORC will once again join forces to create and push forward significant environmental actions as well as seminars targeted to the participants, volunteers and employees involved in organizing the race, to teach them the actions they need to take in the future to protect the environment.